We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

 • It is normal and okay to spend money.
 You just need to prioritize where and how you spend your money – life is short ENJOY IT

-• The problem with keeping up with the Joneses is that you are falling into the same financial trap that the Joneses are falling into—living beyond their means, not saving money, not investing in the future, and adding more debt.
+• The problem with keeping up with other peoples material items, is that you are falling into the same financial trap that the Joneses are falling into—living beyond their means, not saving money, not investing in the future, and adding more debt.

 Keeping Up With the Joneses Cartoon